-Whether you are converting a luxury camper or are doing a budget build, your van will require a lighting solution.
-So, in this post, we show you how to wire 12V LED lights in a camper van.
-This involves connecting the LED lights to the camper batteries and installing a switch in the middle.
+Whether you’re converting a luxury camper or aiming for a budget build, your van will require some sort of lighting.
+In this step-by-step guide, we show you how to wire 12V LED lights in a camper van.
+We include helpful wiring diagrams and material lists to help you understand how everything fits together.

-Recommended Lights For Van Conversions
+Our Recommended Lights

 Once you’ve selected your lights, you will need to decide where in your van you want to install them.
 The most logical place to install LED puck lights is within the ceiling boards and along the underside of overhead cabinets (if applicable).